slcs-jsc/jurassic/docs/manual/configuration.md

 - `EMITTER[i]` *(array, default: required if `NG>0`)*
   Name of emitter *i* (e.g. `CO2`, `H2O`, ...).

+!!! tip
-> Tip: You typically choose emitters that have lookup tables available under your `TBLBASE`.
+    You typically choose emitters that have lookup tables available under your `TBLBASE`.

 ### Spectral channels and windows